 Pets

-No pets are permitted.
-Guide dogs and sensory/disability dogs are allowed.
+No pets are permitted on NHS wards apart from Assistance Dogs/Guide dogs/ sensory/disability dogs.
 Please contact the ward manager in advance to arrange visits.

-Foods that are high in fat such as deep fried food, pizza or other takeaway meals should be limited to just 1-2 times a week.
+It is very easy for the health of parents to be neglected when a child is in hospital.
+To support a family, homemade nutritious food that can be heated up will be greatly appreciated.
+Foods that are high in fat such as deep fried food, pizza or other takeaway meals should be limited to just 1-2 times a week for the health of the whole family.

 No Smoking